South River High School (Maryland)

-South River competes in the Anne Arundel County Division of Maryland's 4A subdivision.

-South River has won many state championships, most recently in 2018 with girl's Varsity Lacrosse.
-In 2001, 2004, 2016 and 2017, Varsity Field Hockey won the state championships.
-South River football won a county championship in the 2019-2020 season going undefeated in the regular season.
-The Seahawks last appeared in the playoffs in 2019 losing in the 2nd round to their rival, the Arundel Wildcats.
-South River won a state baseball championship in 2013, their first state championship ever and only their third regional championship.
-South River wrestling won their first regional championship in 2017.
+Academics

 STEM magnet program

 South River features the STEM magnet program (Science, Technology, Engineering, and Mathematics).
 It was introduced in the fall of 2009, and students from other Anne Arundel County public high school districts can apply to the magnet program and attend South River if they get accepted by means of a lottery system and are assigned to a middle school that is included in South River’s STEM feeder system.
 South River is one of two high schools in Anne Arundel County featuring the STEM program, the other being North County High School in Glen Burnie.